Reading Time: 4 minutes

 Facing Our Fears: Cypriot Wine

-Disclaimer: Our trip was partially sponsored by the Cyprus Tourism Organisation, The Annabelle Hotel (Paphos), and Saint Elena Hotel (Larnaca).
+Disclosure: Our trip was partially sponsored by the Cyprus Tourism Organisation, The Annabelle Hotel (Paphos), and Saint Elena Hotel (Larnaca).
 A few wineries provided us tasting samples, but most of them simply gave us their time.
 The opinions expressed in this article are our own and we are under no obligation to give favorable reviews.